madgik/exareme2/exaflow/algorithms/README.md

 import pytest
 import numpy as np
+from sklearn.base import BaseEstimator
+# Replace these placeholders with the algorithm-specific Flower client and utils.
-from sklearn.base import BaseEstimator from exaflow.algorithms.flower.generic_algorithm.client import GenericAlgorithmClient from exaflow.algorithms.flower.utils import get_model_parameters, set_model_params
+from your_algorithm.client import YourAlgorithmClient from your_algorithm.utils import get_model_parameters, set_model_params

 @pytest.fixture